cue-lang/cuelang.org/content/docs/howto/use-the-builtin-function-and/en.md

 -- example.cue --
 package example

-// source is a list of constraints
+// c is a list of constraints
-source: [int, >99, <1000]
+c: [int, >99, <1000]

-// each field in data must adhere
+// Each field in data must adhere to all of the
-// to all of source's constraints
+// constraints contained in c
-data: [string]: and(source)
+data: [string]: and(c)
 data: {
 	a: 4.2
 	b: 42